-The following documentation is officially supported by DreamHost.
+The following documentation is not officially supported by DreamHost.
 However, if you find any instructions in this article do not function as intended, it's possible it may be out of date.
 When in doubt, please contact support for further assistance.

 What is an API?

 An application programming interface (API) is a source code interface that a computer system or program library provides to support requests for services to be made of it by a computer program.
 An API differs from an application binary interface in that it is specified in terms of a programming language that can be compiled when an application is built, rather than an explicit low level description of how data is laid out in memory.